Orthognathic surgery

 It is only recently, and especially with the evolution of oral and maxillofacial surgery in establishing itself as a primary medical specialty – as opposed to its long term status as a dental speciality – that orthognathic surgery has increasingly emerged as a primary treatment for obstructive sleep apnoea, as well as for primary facial proportionality or symmetry correction.

-The primary use of surgery to correct jaw disproportion or malocclusion is rare in most countries due to private health insurance and public hospital funding and health access issues.
-A small number of mostly heavily socialist funded countries report that jaw correction procedures occur in some form or other in about 5% of a general population, but this figure would be at the extreme end of service presenting with dentofacial deformities like maxillary prognathisms, mandibular prognathisms, open bites, difficulty chewing, difficulty swallowing, temporomandibular joint dysfunction pains, excessive wear of the teeth, and receding chins.

 Increasingly, as people are more able to self-fund surgery, 3D facial diagnostic and design systems have emerged, as well as new operations that enable for a broad range of jaw correction procedures that have become readily accessible; in particularly in private maxillofacial surgical practice.
 These procedures include IMDO, SARME, GenioPaully, custom BIMAX, and custom PEEK procedures.
 These procedures are replacing the traditional role of certain orthognathic surgery operations that have for decades served wholly and primarily orthodontic or dental purposes.
-Another development in the field is the new index called the index of orthognathic functional treatment need (IOFTN) that detects patients with the greatest need for orthognathic surgery as a part of their comprehensive treatment.
-IOFTN has been validated internationally and detected over 90% of patients with greatest need for orthognathic surgery.
+Another development in the field is the new index, the index of orthognathic functional treatment need (IOFTN), that objectively detects patients with the greatest need for orthognathic surgery as a part of their comprehensive treatment.
+Using IOFTN, each patient dentofacial deformity is scored from 1 (no need) to 5 (very great need) IOFTN has been used internationally and detected over 90% of patients who had orthognathic surgery with greatest need for orthognathic surgery.